LordTejas/XFlix-React/python/README.md

 We have provided scripts to execute the code.

 Use `run.sh` if you are Linux/Unix/macOS Operating systems and `run.bat` if you are on Windows.
-Both the files run the commands silently and prints only output from the input file `sample_input/input1.txt`.
+Both the files run the commands silently and results output in `out.txt` from the input file `sample_input/input1.txt`.
 You are supposed to add the input commands in the file from the appropriate problem statement.

 Internally both the scripts run the following commands